 Antigen test kits are also available at local pharmacies, and benefits-eligible employees are covered for eight antigen rapid home tests per 30-day period for each insured individual in the household.

 If you test positive after taking an antigen test, you must report your results.
 Reporting positive test results helps to track the prevalence of the virus on campus, enables students to receive academic support and accommodations and enables employees to receive appropriate guidance.

 Bulk requests for antigen test kits

-Staff, faculty and student group organizers may request a bulk quantity of antigen kits by submitting a request to the COVID-19 Support Center, noting requestor name and NetID (this must be the same person who picks up the kits), group/activity name, date of event/activity, number of kits requested and a description of the attendees/audience.
+Staff, faculty and student group organizers may request a bulk quantity of antigen kits by submitting a request through this form, noting requestor name and NetID (this must be the same person who picks up the kits), group/activity name, date of event/activity, number of kits requested and a description of the attendees/audience.
 Note that antigen kits may not be requested for or distributed to guests or visitors.